FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/syscalls/object_get_property.md

 *value* type: `uintptr_t`

-Allowed operations: **set**
+Allowed operations: **get**, **set**

-The value of the x86 FS or GS segment register. `value` must be a canonical address, and must be a userspace address.
+The value of the x86 FS.BASE or GS.BASE register, respectively. `value` must be a canonical address.

+This is a software substitute for the `rdfsbase`, `wrfsbase` and `rdgsbase`, `wrgsbase` instruction pairs supported on newer x86-64 CPUs, and should behave exactly the same as using the CPU instructions directly (except that attempting to set a noncanonical address as the value just gets an error return rather than generating a machine exception).
+When using a CPU that supports these instructions (as reported by the `cpuid` instruction), it's more efficient and simpler to use the machine instructions directly.

 Only defined for x86-64.